 Who said learn to sit back and observe. not everything need - tymoff

-Learn to sit back and observe. not everything need – tymoff advice is more valuable than ever.
+A famous phrase learn to sit back and observe. not everything need – tymoff advice is more valuable than ever.
 Studies show that people who take a moment before they respond are seen as calmer and more thoughtful.
-In a world where we’re expected to answer quickly, taking time to simply watch can feel strange, but it often brings better understanding.

 By holding back from reacting right away, you give yourself a chance to think clearly.
 This can help you avoid mistakes, see the situation more clearly, and handle problems with a cool head.
 It’s not about staying silent—it’s about making smarter choices.